Virtual Network Hub

 Typical configuration examples

-WiFi HotSpot with a gateway into a wired network
+WiFi Hotspot with a gateway to a wired network

 -